 There may be a minor quality impact, unless there will be continued rain events in Australian wheat growing states.

-Prices remains firm due to high consumption growth for wheat, soaring high demand of China, North Africa, and Middle
+Prices remains firm due to high consumption growth for wheat, soaring high demand of China, North Africa, and Middle East (Iran/Turkey) due to dry weather.

-Australian wheat remains to be the most competitive origin as it lacks competition with Russia due to lower crop
+Australian wheat remains to be the most competitive origin as it lacks competition with Russia due to lower crop production and export restrictions.

 Futures market has been supportive on the FOB prices due to global tight supplies.